StephanAkkerman/tensortrade-extras/README.md

 # Technical Analysis
 - [TA-lib](https://github.com/mrjbq7/ta-lib): For more technical analysis compared to ta library.
-- [Pandas Technical Analysis (Pandas TA)](https://github.com/twopirllc/pandas-ta) is an easy to use library that leverages the Pandas library with more than 130 Indicators and Utility functions.
+- [Pandas Technical Analysis (Pandas TA)](https://github.com/twopirllc/pandas-ta): An easy to use library that leverages the Pandas library with more than 130 Indicators and Utility functions.
 - [Unofficial TradingView technical analysis API wrapper](https://github.com/brian-the-dev/python-tradingview-ta)

 # Renderers